 To implement a national level diabetes programme in Rwanda with focus on capacity building of primary level health facilities

-To improved the quality of diabetes care targeted primary health facilities and district hospitals across Rwanda will be strengthened and provided with basic equipment and information material.
+The quality of diabetes care in targeted primary health facilities and district hospitals across Rwanda will be strengthened and provided with basic equipment and information material.
 The electronic patient registry for diabetes patients will be upgraded and health care professionals will receive extensive training in diabetes management.
 Improved diabetes care and counselling will be provided at the targeted clinics.

 In order to increase awareness of diabetes, countrywide awareness campaigns will be rolled out and screening activities to be undertaken to identify people suffering from diabetes and refer them for proper treatment.